Skip to content

 Enjoy that.

 Write in little bits and string them together.
 Make an incredibly detailed plan and follow it exactly.
 Abandon something half-finished and let another richer idea grow from its compost.
 Let your creative writing process be an adventure.
-Anything is fine, as long you don’t give up.
+THIS.
+PROCESS.
+IS.
+FINE.
+Anything in creative writing is fine, as long you don’t give up.

 xo, megan